 Greek Shrimp Farro Bowl

 If you've never given farro a try, this pretty bowl of goodness will have you stopping by the grocery store on your way home tonight.
 Farro has basically zero fat, is a great source of fiber, and an even better source of bone-boosting calcium.
 It's a little denser than brown rice and is a bit more substantial than quinoa.
-This bowl takes only 35 minutes to make—perfect for meal-prep days.
-Obsessed?
+(Obsessed?
 Try these healthy recipes featuring high-fiber foods.)

 One-Pot Greek Chicken with Lemon Rice